jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/openfoam.md

 testing
 ---------------------------------------------------------------------
-Now you can test the installation by starting
+Now you can test the installation in the WSL or Linux system by starting:

     simpleFoam